-Given this unprecedented time, our management team has been working diligently with the Department of Children and Families, our case management agencies, the Office of Child Welfare and the Florida Coalition for Children to share best practices, stay aligned with new mandates as they arise and learn innovative, key approaches to conducting our work on a more virtual platform.
+Given the availability of vaccines and the changes in CDC guidance and local ordnances, our management team has been working diligently with the Department of Children and Families, our case management agencies, the Office of Child Welfare and the Florida Coalition for Children to share best practices and stay aligned with new mandates.

 If you have any questions, please complete the Contact Us form, and a PSF representative will get back with you as soon as possible.